tsycstang/chasing_kinematics_pre/README.md

 2) Particle $A$ moves along a curved path.
 What is the radius of curvature of this path at the initial moment?

+## Instructions

+For running the simulation examples, please refer to the `5_points` and `6_points` folders.

+For the interactive plot of generic cases (which only the angle between the tangent and radial axis is defined as the parameter), please refer to the `generic_case` folder.

+`main.py` is purely decorative for now.

 ## Requirements